 If your friend or family member defaults on the debt, you, as the co-signer, will not only suffer bad credit ramifications, but you also will be obligated to pay the money back.You could end up defaulting, and having your own bank account frozen.

 Don’t let your emotions sway you to be a cosigner.
 Your daughter might be begging to go to the college of her dreams, and needs you to cosign the loan.
 As much as you love her, it could hurt you if she were unable to pay.
 And this is highly possible as student loans are often paid well into adult-hood depending on the college.
-Can you predict what her life will be like from 18 all the way to 36?
+Can you predict what her life will be like from right now for the next twenty years?
 That should scare you off enough right there.
 It also hurts her, because if she were to default on her loans, her credit would be destroyed before she even got a chance to build it.

 If, for whatever reason, you ultimately agree to be a co-signer on a loan, consider it a gift.
 Assume that you will be paying for it yourself, and be happy to do it, if that is the case.
 This way, you’ll be less disappointed if things go badly.
 So, if you are going to be a cosigner, make sure you can afford it if the borrower can’t pay, and make sure you can also afford to lose the relationship.
 See: 7 Loans You Should Never Cosign.